NREL/scikit-sundae/docs/source/api/sksundae/ida/index.rst

    Results class for IDA solver.

-   Inherits from :class:`~sundae.common.RichResult`.
+   Inherits from :class:`~sksundae.common.RichResult`.
 The solution class groups output from :class:`IDA` into an object with the fields:

    :param message: Human-readable description of the status value.